 If you need help with this, you are struggling to deal with the arrears, or if you receive a court summons in the post we suggest that you get free, expert debt advice as soon as possible.
-You can contact a debt advice service such as Tulse Hill Community Advice Centre.
+You can contact a debt advice service.
 These organisations can help you clear up any concerns you have about your account, agree a council tax payment plan, check your entitlements.